Jakeshellybase/fund-component/README.md

   </picture>
 </p>

-# Onchain App Template
+# Onchain Fund Component Demo

-An Onchain App Template build with [OnchainKit](https://onchainkit.xyz), and ready to be deployed to Vercel.
+This is a demo application showcasing the use of OnchainKit's Fund component, built with [OnchainKit](https://onchainkit.xyz), and ready to be deployed to Vercel.

-Play with it live on https://onchain-app-template.vercel.app
+Explore the demo live at [https://fund-component.vercel.app](https://fund-component.vercel.app).

 Have fun! ⛵️